sarahhlandis/Viper-Learning-App/readme.md

             # searches thru files and returns matching
             filepath = list(Path(target_dir).glob(f"**/{filename}.csv"))[0]
     ```
-- Next, it was required to pass the arguments to the next function called learning_mode().
-I passed both filepath and practice_lang to learning_mode().
+- Next, it was required to pass the arguments to the next function called ```learning_mode()```.
+I passed both ```filepath``` and ```practice_lang``` to ```learning_mode()```.
 - Here's where it starts to get tricky.
 Once the file was found which must be in CSV format (noted in help docs above), I then converted the contents to a list of lists (each row is its own list to ensure the language pairs remained together) so that I had the ability to index them.
-This list then gets passed to the next function along with a new variable called language_to_practice (which was obtained from practice_lang, since it was passed)
+This list then gets passed to the next function along with a new variable called ```language_to_practice``` (which was obtained from ```practice_lang```, since it was passed previously) (snippet below)
     ```python
         vocabulary = list(open_file)
         word_check(vocabulary, language_to_practice)
     ```
-- I wanted to code in that the learning session only lasted the length of the file, not more, not less so I created yet another new variable which stored the length of the list -1 (as lists start from 0)
+- I wanted to code in that the learning session only lasted the length of the file, not more, not less so I created yet another new variable which stored the length of the list -1 (as lists start from 0)(snippet below)
     ```python
     list_len = len(vocabulary)-1
     ```
 - Okay, here is the part I was stuck on.
 I was playing in the program and needed to output the opposite language word pair of what the user chose (i.e. if they chose english, then the program needed to output the opposite lang pair).
-To do this, I created a variable lang_index and swapped the value, so that the program was sure to read from the appropriate language column.
+To do this, I created a variable lang_index and swapped the value, so that the program was sure to read from the appropriate language column. (snippet below)
     ```python
     if lang_index == 1:
             guessword = 0
         else: guessword = 1
     # statement switches the index to correspond with language of their answer, to determine if a match (correct)
     ```
 - The next step in the output process was to randomgen a word from the list, noting that it has to be in the language they chose.
-To do this, I had to create a variable called practice_word which calls a value relevant to language they chose.
+To do this, I had to create a variable called practice_word which calls a value relevant to language they chose. (snippet below)
     ```python
         practice_word = vocabulary[random_word][lang_index]

         # vocabulary[0][1] gives french value
         # vocabulary[0][0] gives english value
     ```
-I then used an f-string to ensure I was printing the correct value, always.
+I then used an f-string to ensure I was printing the correct value, always. (snippet below)
 ```python
     user_entry = (handleUserInput(f"What is the {language_to_practice} translation of {practice_word}"))
 ```
-- To check if their answer was a match, I needed to revert back to the variable guessword, where I switched the index.
+- To check if their answer was a match, I needed to revert back to the variable guessword, where I switched the index. (snippet below)
     ```python
         if user_entry == (vocabulary[random_word][guessword]).lower():
                     print("Nice work!
 That's correct. \n")
     ```
-    This makes sense because now I'm checking the opposite value for the same index of the word that was output (so the random_word value must remain, it's just the other index that needed to flip to confirm the value).
+    This makes sense because now I'm checking the opposite value for the same index of the word that was output (so the ```random_word``` corresponding index must remain, it's just the other index that needed to flip to confirm the value).
 A bit confusing, I know!

 - There is also some code in the learning mode limiting the user to 3 guesses per word, using a simple for loop with a range(1-4) to ensure it is inclusive of their third guess.
 I also coded in to show remaining guesses, which stumped me at first but was resolved by incrementing down by 1 for each guess, with the associated variable starting at 3.
 - The rest of the logic in the learning mode is fairly simple, in terms of simply coding in for output messages once the user has finished the module.
 The code finishes by printing the words the got correct as well as incorrect, followed by an internal menu featuring navigation options.